gi-yt/tuxivoice/README.md

 This will set your locale as en_US with UTF-8.

 This is a very well supported locale, so it will work flawlessly with dmenu.

+## License
+This script is licensed under the GNU General Public License v3
+## Use Of This Script
+You Can Use This Script Anywhere Under The Guidelines of The GPL v3.

+Please Credit Me If you indeed fork the script.

+## Credits
+BugsWriter : Tuxi